containers/podman-desktop/website/blog/2023-11-30-sharing-podman-images-with-kubernetes-cluster.md

 At the time of the blog post, the version `v1.32.0-beta.0` has been used.
 For different versions you might need to build your own kicbase image.

-One last thing: as cri-o is running in root mode, this is why we mount to /var/lib/containers (and then in rootful mode).
+One last thing: cri-o is running in root mode, this is why we mount to /var/lib/containers (and then in rootful mode).

 For simplicity, let's use a rootful podman machine to map the same folder at the two locations.